SAP-samples/teched2025-CA261/exercises/ex2.3/README.md

 2. Copy and paste the following prompt into the task input:
    ```
    Apply business logic to action accept travel.
-   If travel request is already accepted or denied travels, prevent with clear messages.
-   Dates must be validated so that start dates are not in the past, end dates are always after the start date.
+   Dates must be validated so that start dates are not in the past.
-   Travel duration must not exceed 90 days.
-   Ensure travel status column remains visible on smaller screens.
+   use cap mcp
    ```
 3. Press `Enter` to execute the task.
 4. Cline prepares an **Implementation Plan**.